Frontiers journals are at the top of citation and impact metrics

 The Schizophrenia Section of Frontiers in Psychiatry is actively pursuing an integrative understanding of the neuroscience of schizophrenia by assembling a distinguished team of neuroscientists representing a broad range of strategies and technologies who will serve as Associate Editors.
 The goal of this Section will be to provide a forum for interactions among scientists, so that an integrative approach to studies of schizophrenia will eventually achieve a comprehensive view of how cognitive and emotional behaviors altered in schizophrenia may be perturbed by changes in the cellular and molecular integrity of key brain areas involved in the mediation of cognition and emotion.

 Indexed in: PubMed, PubMed Central, Scopus, Google Scholar, DOAJ, CrossRef, PsycINFO, EMBASE, Science Citation Index Expanded, CLOCKSS, Social Science Citation Index

 PMCID: all published articles receive a PMCID

-Schizophrenia welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Study Protocol, Clinical Trial, Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Systematic Review.
+Schizophrenia welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Trial, Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Study Protocol and Systematic Review.

 All manuscripts must be submitted directly to the section Schizophrenia, where they are peer-reviewed by the Associate and Review Editors of the specialty section.